ghc/ghc/docs/users_guide/exts/ffi.rst

-If the foreign code simply retries the system call directly without returning back to Haskell, then the intended effect of `interruptible` disappears and functions like `timeout` will not work.
+If the foreign code simply retries the system call directly without returning back to Haskell, then the intended effect of `interruptible` disappears and functions like :base-ref:`System.Timeout.timeout` will not work.

 Finally, after the ``interruptible`` foreign call returns into Haskell, the Haskell code should allow exceptions to be raised